 Core Curriculum (General Education) designations:

 All of the 101-202 language courses (including LAN) meet the Cultural Interpretation requirement.
-FRE 202 also meets the International requirement.
+FRE 202 and ITA 202 also meet the International requirement.

 All of the modern languages are taught using an immersion approach.
 This means that at least 80% of instruction is conducted in the language.
 The reason is that the human brain can learn a large amount of language automatically through exposure.
 Since a four-credit course meets only three hours and 20 minutes per week, it is important to give students as much exposure as possible in this short amount of time.
 Students are also encouraged to get more exposure outside of class by participating in community events and weekly language tables arranged by our department, as well as through online materials.